swttech2017/qa-portal-angular/README.md

 For an example of using one of these components see the self-reflection-form component of the Trainee Reflection application.

-### QA Error App Application
+### QA Error Application

 The Error application provides a basic error component and it's associated routing.
 The routing to this component should only be triggered through the QaErrorHandlerService in the portal-core application.

-This application is still under development
+This application is still under development.

 ### Portal Home Application